aceinnolab/Inkycal/README.md

 <img src="https://github.com/aceisace/Inky-Calendar/blob/master/Gallery/installer-v1-5-p1.png" width="650"><img src="https://github.com/aceisace/Inky-Calendar/blob/master/Gallery/installer-v1-5-p2.png" width="650">

 ## Adding details to the programm
+There are currently 2 ways to add details to the programm, the user-friendly method and the legacy method.
+It's recommended to use the user-friendly option first.
+If you encounter any bugs, please use the legacy method and write a comment describing the bug.

+1) **User-friendly method**
+To use the new WEB-UI (Web-User-Interface), simply double-click the file Settings-Web-UI.html located in /home/pi/E-Paper-Calendar/Calendar/ to open up the document with the browser (Chrome etc.).
+Next, fill in the details (you can use the table below for a reference) and click on generate to create your settings.py file.
+Lastly, copy the generated 'settings.py' file to /home/pi/E-Paper-Calendar/Calendar (the same path where the settings.py file is) and try starting the main script with: python3.5 /home/pi/E-Paper-Calendar/Calendar/E-Paper.py.
+If you encounter any issues, please leave a comment here or via email.
+Thanks in advance.

+2) **Legacy method**
-Once the packages are installed, navigate to the home directory, open 'E-Paper-Calendar' and open the file 'settings.py' inside the Calendar folder.
+Navigate to the home directory, open 'E-Paper-Calendar' and open the file 'settings.py' inside the Calendar folder.
 Adjust the values using the list below as a reference.
 You can edit the settings.py file by typing:
 `nano /home/pi/E-Paper-Calendar/Calendar/settings.py` in the Terminal.

 | Parameter |  Description |